Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20201112: The time reported by `print_stats.print_duration` has changed.
+The duration prior to the first detected extrusion is now excluded.

 20201029: The neopixel `color_order_GRB` config option has been removed.
 If necessary, update the config to set the new `color_order` option to RGB, GRB, RGBW, or GRBW.